JayShahInd/PollingMachine/README.md

 Project has been created with 3 components (one to create update reset, second to respond and third to see live analytics) and few test cases.

-For a analytics, project is using NG CHART2 3rd party library.
+For a analytics, project is using NG2 CHART 3rd party library.

+For a hosting, Azure App service plan is used.

+For devops, CI CD has been implmented with Github to main branch.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0-next.0.